orchidhq/Orchid/OrchidCore/src/orchid/resources/wiki/userManual/quickstart.md

 The dependency in `compile` is optional, but is needed if you intend to create plugins to share with the community, or if you just want to keep your private plugins in the `main` configuration while keeping only content in your `orchid` configuration.

+{% alert 'info' 'Note on repositories' :: compileAs('md') %}
+Orchid currently hosts its own artifacts on Bintray, but I am having issues getting them synced to JCenter properly.
+Using a `maven` repository at `https://dl.bintray.com/javaeden/Orchid/` will ensure Gradle will always be able to resolve all artifacts, and will also be available immediately after a new version is released (it usually takes them a bit longer to sync to JCenter).

+In addition, Orchid has transitive dependencies hosted on Jitpack, though eventually Orchid will only depend on
+artifacts that can be resolved through JCenter.
+{% endalert %}

 **Step 3**